LukasMut/lukasmut.github.io/index.md

 ### 2025

+* _November_: Our paper <a href="https://www.nature.com/articles/s41586-025-09631-6">Aligning Machine and Human Visual Representations across Abstraction Levels</a> was published in _Nature_!
+* _October_: Our perspective <a href="https://openreview.net/pdf?id=Hiq7lUh4Yn">Getting aligned on representational alignment</a> was published in _TMLR_!
+Reviews are public on OpenReview and can be found <a href="https://openreview.net/forum?id=Hiq7lUh4Yn&noteId=Hiq7lUh4Yn">here</a>.
+* _October_: I started as a part-time postdoctoral researcher in the <a href="https://www.eml-munich.de/">Explainable Machine Learning Group</a> at <a href="https://www.helmholtz-munich.de/">Helmholtz Munich</a> alongside my industry work!
+* _September_: Our paper <a href="https://arxiv.org/pdf/2409.06509">Aligning Machine and Human Visual Representations across Abstraction Levels<a> just got accepted into _Nature_!
+* _September_: Our massive collaborative perspective and review paper on representational alignment got accepted to <a href="https://jmlr.org/tmlr/">_Transactions on Machine Learning Research (TMLR)_</a>!
+* _August_: I am attending <a href="https://2025.ccneuro.org/">CCN 2025</a> in Amsterdam!
+Come join as at the <a href="https://2025.ccneuro.org/community-event-representational-alignment/">Re^3-Align Collaborative Hackathon</a>!
-* _June_: One paper on the <a href="https://www.nature.com/articles/s42256-025-01041-7">conceptual differences between computer vision models and humans</a> was published in Nature Machine Intelligence!
+* _June_: One paper on the <a href="https://www.nature.com/articles/s42256-025-01041-7">conceptual differences between computer vision models and humans</a> was published in _Nature Machine Intelligence_!
-* _June_: I started as a guest researcher in the Explainable Machine Learning Group at TU Munich!
+* _June_: I started as a guest researcher in the Explainable Machine Learning (EML) Group at TU Munich!
 * _May_: Our paper on the <a href="https://arxiv.org/pdf/2411.05561">training factors that drive the consistency of representational similarity across vision datasets</a> got accepted to <a href="https://icml.cc/">ICML 2025</a>!
 * _April_: I started working as a Senior Machine Learning Research Scientist at <a href="https://www.aignostics.com/">Aignostics</a>!
 * _April_: I successfully defended my PhD _summa cum laude_ ("with the highest distinction") at TU Berlin!